-To prioritize prevention for older New Yorkers, the Donovan administration will:
+To prioritize prevention for older New Yorkers, a Donovan administration will:

-- Increase walkability and pedestrian safety, prioritizing neighborhoods with large concentrations of older people (Learn more in our full Transportation Platform)
+- Increase walkability and pedestrian safety, prioritizing neighborhoods with large concentrations of older people (Learn more in our full Transportation Platform); and

-Ensure equitable access to health care and social services — Make health care settings more age-friendly using evidence, design, and training
+Ensure equitable access to health care and social services by making health care settings more age-friendly using evidence, design, and training

-Many older adults have complex medical needs — due to multiple chronic conditions and the multiple medications they may take — that may compromise their valued independence and autonomy if not treated properly.
+Moreover, many older adults have complex medical needs—due to multiple chronic conditions and the multiple medications they may take—that may compromise their valued independence and autonomy if not treated properly.
 They are at particular risk of complications during and after hospitalization, leading to high rates of hospital readmission.

 We can deliver this kind of care in inpatient and outpatient health settings by adopting the 4Ms Framework, an initiative of the John A. Hartford Foundation and the Institute for Healthcare Improvement (IHI).
 The 4Ms Framework is a set of evidence-based practices that addresses what “Matters” to patients, their “Medications,” their “Mentation” (or cognitive and mental health), and their “Mobility.”
 Health systems that assess older adults based on these four areas of concern and develop corresponding individualized care plans can work towards becoming officially designated “Age-Friendly.”

 It is also important that we help hospitals make specific changes to their emergency department (ED) procedures, staffing, transitions, and physical environment to improve health outcomes for older adults.
 Older adults are likelier to use EDs and are at greater risk for serious complications in that setting compared to younger people.
-The environment itself — characterized by bright lights, fast pace of activity, and loud noise — can be disorienting to older adults and potentially interfere with the effectiveness of care.
-EDs that qualify for certification under the American College of Emergency Physicians’ Geriatric ED program offer the staffing, training, policies, quality improvement and evaluation procedures, equipment, and physical environment that meet older adults’ unique needs; specific criteria for the highest level of accreditation includes having an Emergency Medicine Boarded physician champion provide training on subjects like transition of care, processes like screening patients for delirium, and access to mobility aids and free food and drink around the clock.
+The environment itself—characterized by bright lights, fast pace of activity, and loud noise—can be disorienting to older adults and potentially interfere with the effectiveness of care.
+EDs that qualify for certification under the American College of Emergency Physicians’ Geriatric ED program offer the staffing, training, policies, quality improvement and evaluation procedures, equipment, and physical environment that meet older adults’ unique needs.
+Specific criteria for the highest level of accreditation includes having an Emergency Medicine Boarded physician champion provide training on subjects like transition of care, processes like screening patients for delirium, and access to mobility aids and free food and drink around the clock.
 While the scientific evidence of program effectiveness is limited so far, a 2018 prospective observational cohort study suggests that targeted evaluation by geriatric ED transitions of care staff may reduce inpatient admissions.
-There are currently at least four accredited GEDs in New York City, including one at Mount Sinai and three at Northwell hospitals in Manhattan and Staten Island.
+There are currently at least four accredited geriatric EDs in New York City, including one at Mount Sinai and three at Northwell hospitals in Manhattan and Staten Island.

 To make health care settings more age-friendly, Shaun will nominate a candidate for appointment as president and CEO of NYC Health + Hospitals (H+H) who is committed to steering the nation’s largest public health care delivery system toward:

-- Join the New York State Action Community supporting hospitals and health systems across the state as they work to implement the 4Ms
+- Joining the New York State Action Community supporting hospitals and health systems across the state as they work to implement the 4Ms;

-- Direct NYC H+H acute care hospitals to apply to the Geriatric Emergency Department Accreditation Program and work toward improving their ED services for older adults
+- Directing NYC H+H acute care hospitals to apply to the Geriatric Emergency Department Accreditation Program and work toward improving their ED services for older adults;

-- Train ED staff to identify and respond to signs of elder abuse
+- Training ED staff to identify and respond to signs of elder abuse;

-- Hire and train staff who specialize in geriatrics, including doctors, nurses and social workers
+- Hiring and training staff who specialize in geriatrics, including doctors, nurses and social workers; and

-- Replicate the NYC Elder Abuse Center and Weinberg Center multidisciplinary team model to identify and address elder abuse in H+H hospitals
+- Replicating the NYC Elder Abuse Center and Weinberg Center multidisciplinary team model to identify and address elder abuse in H+H hospitals.

 Older New Yorkers can avoid hospitalization altogether if they can access the services and resources they need in their own communities.
 These include regular primary care appointments, SNAP (Supplemental Nutrition Assistance Program), mental health counseling, and dental care.

 Limited use of mental health services is a fourth concern impacting older New Yorkers.
-Out of the 85,000 older adults who would suffer from depression, only 1 percent are currently benefiting from an initiative to place clinicians at senior centers across the city.
-One barrier to access is that many older adults do not and/or cannot participate in senior center congregate meals or programming because they are homebound, speak limited English or actively avoid age-segregated spaces.
-Today, only three programs citywide provide in-home psychotherapy services, so city officials should explore opportunities to expand city mental health services into the home, actively recruit culturally and linguistically competent mental health providers, and facilitate access in other places where older adults congregate.
+Out of the 85,000 older adults who would suffer from depression, only one percent are currently benefiting from an initiative to place clinicians at senior centers across the city.
+One barrier to access is that many older adults do not and/or cannot participate in senior center congregate meals or programming because they are homebound, speak limited English, or actively avoid age-segregated spaces.
+Today, only three programs citywide provide in-home psychotherapy services.
+City officials should explore opportunities to expand city mental health services into the home, actively recruit culturally and linguistically competent mental health providers, and facilitate access in other places where older adults congregate.

-Home-based long-term care services and supports (LTSS) provide people with physical and cognitive impairments with assistance in accomplishing activities of daily living (e.g., bathing, dressing, eating, toileting, shopping) for an extended period of time.
-Of people turning age 65 now, 70 percent will need assistance with activities of daily living for an average of three years (3.7 for women and 2.2 for men) and 90 percent of people prefer to receive services at home.
+Home-based long-term care services and supports (LTSS) provide people with physical and cognitive impairments with assistance in accomplishing activities of daily living (e.g., bathing, dressing, eating, toileting, and shopping) for an extended period of time.
+Of people turning age 65 now, 70% will need assistance with activities of daily living for an average of three years (3.7 for women and 2.2 for men) and 90% of people prefer to receive services at home.
 Chronic conditions and associated functional limitations increase with age, and as the demand for caregiving exceeds the supply of family caregivers, the need for paid direct care workers will increase.

 Over the next decade, the New York City direct care industry (including home health aides, personal care attendants, and certified nursing assistants) will provide the most numerous job opportunities.
 However, these jobs are among the lowest paid and least respected.
 We must invest in these progressions to stave off an imminent shortage of home care workers which will threaten the health, safety, and wellbeing of older New Yorkers and their families and result in higher health care costs and lower quality of care.

-Under the Donovan administration, city agencies will work to:
+Under a Donovan administration, city agencies will work to:

-- Create a resource for older adults identifying FQHCs providing dental care and scale the ElderSmile program across its network of senior centers.
+- Create a resource for older adults identifying FQHCs providing dental care and scale the ElderSmile program across its network of senior centers; and

 - Leverage contracts with employers of direct care workers to increase wages and improve job quality.